Tile artisans install spanish tile address numbers | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 I traced the tiles with a pencil for where the Artisans would cut and grind into the wall.

-How to install Spanish Address Tiles in stucco
+How to install Spanish Style House Numbers in stucco

-Ideally, it is best to install your new Spanish address tiles after the first (scratch coat) of stucco.
+Ideally, it is best to install your new Spanish house numbers (address tiles) after the first (scratch coat) of stucco.
 This allows the plasterers to apply a second coat of stucco right up to, and around the tiles.

 That said, the team will retrofit the new Spanish address tiles by cutting into the stucco.
 They are using a grinder outfitted with cement cutting blade.